 Various market uncertainties and evolving millennial aspirations often cause abrupt shake-ups in an organization.
 Therefore, businesses must envisage long-term plans to minimize the risk exposure and safeguard their and stakeholders’ future.
 But, communicating about a challenge reflects profoundly on a company’s intentions to manage it.
 Therefore, facilitating a succession plan is an HR professional’s core responsibility.

-Succession planning is a critical process that serves an organization’s best interests.
-It may be referred to as a contingency plan needed to thrive in the present and the future.
+A succession plan acts as a contingency plan needed to thrive in the present and the future.
 According to the Canada Business Network, succession planning should begin five years before the CEO plans to retire.
 It is also strategically important to allocate resources in developing future leaders for every critical role.
 It is a means to decide who can assume the reins of your organization.

 The HR, the board and the senior management must eliminate the guesswork out of succession planning, making it an intentional and thoughtful process that yields reliable results.